-Retailers may not sell architectural paints in Rhode Island that are not registered.
-Under the program, paint manufacturers must register their company with PaintCare and list the brands they sell in Rhode Island.
-PaintCare and the Rhode Island Department of Environmental Management publish lists of registered brands and manufacturers on their websites so that retailers can confirm that the products they sell are registered.
+Retailers may not sell architectural paints in Vermont that are not registered.
+Paint manufacturers must register their company with PaintCare, and they must register all architectural paint brands they sell in the state.
+PaintCare publishes lists of registered brands and manufacturers on its website so retailers can check to make sure that the products they sell are registered.
 Please visit www.paintcare.org/manufacturers for current registration lists.